-If your child was on free or reduced price meals for the 2017-2018 school year, he/she will continue as such until September 20th.
+If your child was on free or reduced price meals for the 2021-2022 school year, he/she will continue as such for the first 30 school days.
 You must complete a new application each school year.
-You may complete an on-line application at the www.lunchapp.com site or your child can bring home a new form the first week of school.
-These forms MUST be completed and returned to the office as soon as possible in order for your child to remain on free or reduced price meals for the 2019-2020 school year.
+You may complete an on-line application at the https://franklincommunity.familyportal.cloud/ site or your child can bring home a new form the first week of school.
+These forms MUST be completed and returned to the office as soon as possible in order for your child to remain on free or reduced price meals for the 2022-2023 school year.

-In order to promote a healthy lifestyle, please remember that no fast food or soda is allowed to be eaten in our cafeteria.
+In order to promote a healthy lifestyle, please remember that no fast food or soda should be eaten in our cafeteria.
 Please bring a home-packed lunch, or eat a school lunch when you visit our school for lunch.